JawadRasool042/Pulse-App-Clone/README.md

 **Acknowledgments**

-Special thanks to SimpleFocus for providing the original design template.
+Special thanks to SimpleFocus for providing the original design.